You can download the full license agreement in different languages.

 For a quick view we summarized the most important expectations.

 - The maximum number of participants is 20 (not 21, not 26, not 80)

 - A standard workshop has to be promoted by using the default name, e.g. Foundation Workshop, Fundamentals Online Workshop etc. – you may use a descriptive element though.
 For example “Management 3.0 Foundation Workshop: Practices for Modern Managers”

-- A workshop always needs to cover at least the minimum hours given by Management 3.0 and the learning experiences which we will introduce for each module and each of our standard workshops
+- A workshop always needs to cover at least the minimum hours given by Management 3.0 and the learning experiences which we we have for each module and each of our standard workshops

 - You can extend a workshop by a maximum of 25% of the default duration.
 As an example: a Foundation Workshop, which has a minimum duration of 16 hours, can be extended up to 4 hours, e.g. if you want to add more content